Mathews County, Virginia: Other unincorporated communities

 Prominent among Mathews County tourism and leisure locations is Gwynn's Island, a popular spot for recreational boating and sailing.
 It is located where the Piankatank River feeds into the Chesapeake Bay.
-Nearby is the off-shore location of the historic New Point Comfort Light.
+Nearby is the offshore location of the historic New Point Comfort Light.

 Sports, events

 Mathews County hosts the annual Tour De Chesapeake (due to its lack of hills except for the north section of the county near the Mathews-Gloucester border).
 The bicycling event is a benefit for the Chesapeake Bay Foundation.
 The community also sponsors Mathews Market Days, featuring local artists such as P. Buckley Moss.

-Susan, Virginia- which is in Mathews County- is where the DIY Blog Cabin 2011 is located.
-This event has drawn more attention to the county.

 Mathews High School is known for success in several sports including Boy's and Girl's Crew Teams, Boys and Girls Cross Country, Volleyball, Wrestling, Softball, and Track and Field.
-The wrestling team won the 1990 and 1991 state championships, boys track won the 1969 and 1986 state championships, baseball won the state title in 2004, and the volleyball team won two consecutive state titles in 2011 and 2012.
-The Crew Team has also won many championships for Mathews including the Stotesbury Cup.
+The Mathews wrestling team won the 1990 and 1991 state championship, boys track won the 1969 and 1986 state championships, the Mathews baseball team won the state championship in 2004, and the volleyball team won two consecutive state championships in 2011 and 2012.
+The Mathews crew team has also won many championships for Mathews including the Stotesbury Cup.

-Notable residents
+Notable people

 Captain Sally Tompkins was a Mathews County native.
 Gwynn's Island resident William B. Livermon Sr. appeared throughout the 1970s on television in religion segments as "The Circuit Rider".
 Mathews is also home to former NFL football player Stuart Anderson (football) of the Washington Redskins and baseball player Keith Atherton of the Minnesota Twins.

 Former Beatle John Lennon and his wife Yoko Ono once owned two historic waterfront estates in Mathews.